 Have you ever had ‘THAT’ member end up on your board of directors–the one who is toxic, divisive, domineering, and destructive?
-And those are just their warm-up act?
+And that’s all just their warm-up act?

-As someone who has worked with some incredible trade associations and been a local chamber President, I can tell you with certainty that effective, inclusive leadership can grow an organization financially, in membership size, and in strength and quality of servant leadership.
+As someone who has worked with some incredible trade associations and been a local chamber President, I can tell you with certainty that effective, inclusive leadership can grow an organization financially, in membership size, and clout.

-However, make one, wrong move and elevate toxic volunteers into leadership roles, and there can be hell to pay.
+However, make one, wrong move and elevate toxic volunteers into leadership roles, and there will be hell to pay.

 In business, employees can weigh the toxic atmosphere vs. the salary and benefits and decide whether to stay or go.
 But financial stability keeps a lot of people in place.
 And, in the military, you can’t leave instantly if you don’t like your boss.
 That’s called desertion!

-But in chambers, associations, PTAs or churches, if other members are being attacked or abused by your toxic leaders, people start to ask the question ‘I’m paying money or donating my time for this?’
+But in chambers, associations, PTAs or churches, if other members are being attacked or abused by your toxic leaders, people start to ask the question ‘I’m paying money or donating my time for this?
+No thanks.”

-Where toxic leadership exists, good people flee.
-Elevate toxic members to become the faces of your organization and you can say goodbye to members either through them pulling back their involvement or, in some cases, not renewing.
+Where toxic leadership exists in volunteer organizations, good people flee or their interests that brought them to the organizations in the first place are destroyed.
+Make toxic members the faces of your organization and you can say goodbye to members, either through them pulling back their involvement or, in some cases, not renewing.